Facility Policies

 • Keep moving at all times

-Recreation Center employees, professional staff and building supervisors are trained to respond to an emergency in the manner appropriate to their position and certifications.
+Recreation Center employees are trained to respond to emergencies in a manner appropriate to their position and certifications.
 Emergency action plans are available at staff workstations and are regularly reviewed with staff.

-AEDs are located near the front counter, in the strength training area & on the pool deck.
+AEDs are located near the Rec Center front counter, in the strength area, and on the lower level near the locker rooms.

-Proper footwear is required in all areas of the Rec Center (other than the locker room and pool).
-No bare feet, open-toed shoes, sandals, flip-flops, etc.
+Proper footwear is required in all activity areas of the Rec Center.
+No bare feet, open-toed shoes, sandals, etc.

 Possessing, wearing, carrying or using firearms or any other dangerous weapons is prohibited on any property owned, leased or controlled by the University of Michigan, except by properly authorized law enforcement officers.

 Guest passes and memberships for children (17 and under) are discounted and limited to designated areas in the Recreation Center.
 All children must be sponsored by an adult aged 18 or older with a valid ID form.
-Children 12 and under must be directly supervised in the same space at all times by an adult.
+Children 12 and under must be directly supervised by an adult in the same space at all times.
 Please refer to the chart below for designated areas of use.

 GymnasiumRequires direct adult supervisionRequires a parent or adult to remain in the facility